 Session Times Listed in ET

-What do primary care providers need to know about rashes and eye complaints in the acute care setting?
+What do primary care providers need to know about gout and LGBTQ+ mental health?
 Join expert faculty as they review important questions they get asked about these topics!

 Sponsored by AbbVie